DefectDojo/django-DefectDojo/docs/features.rst

 Some operating systems are capable of installing `wkhtmltopdf` from their package managers:

 ..
 Note::
-    Report email notifications are commented out by default.
-In order to enable them please uncomment the `email_requester(report, uri, error=None)` function and its references in the `tasks.py` file in the main `dojo` directory.
+    To get report email notifications, make sure you have a working email configuration in the system settings, and enable notifications for generated reports in the notification settings.

 Mac: ::